-(2) The rules on access to documents of the Registry shall be provided for in the Rules of Procedure.
+(2) The rules on access to documents of the Registry shall be provided for in the Rules of Procedure

-Article 20 Sub-registries and Deputy-Registrars
+Sub-registries and Deputy-Registrar

-(1) A Deputy-Registrar shall be appointed for a term of six years by the Court of Appeal, sitting as a full Court, and may be re-appointed.

-(2) Article 17, paragraphs 2 and 3, shall apply by analogy.

-(3) A Deputy-Registrar shall be responsible for the organisation and activities of sub-registries under the authority of the Registrar and the President of the Court.
-The duties of a Deputy-Registrar shall in particular include:

-(a) keeping records of all cases before the relevant division of the Court of First Instance;(b) notifying every case before the relevant division of the Court of First Instance to the Registry.

-(4) A Deputy-Registrar shall also provide administrative and secretarial assistance to the relevant division of the Court of First Instance.
+- (1) A Deputy-Registrar shall be appointed for a term of six years by the Court of Appeal, sitting as a full Court, and may be re-appointed. - (2) Article 17, paragraphs 2 and 3, shall apply by analogy. - (3) The Deputy-Registrar shall be responsible for the organisation and activities of sub-registries under the authority of the Registrar and the President of the Court.
+The duties of the Deputy-Registrar shall in particular include: - (a) keeping records of all cases before the relevant division of the Court of First Instance; - (b) notifying every case before the relevant division of the Court of First Instance to the Registry. - (4) The Deputy-Registrar shall also provide administrative and secretarial assistance to the relevant division of the Court of First Instance.